Improve and Optimize Enterprise Technology Purchasing: Say Goodbye to the Traditional RFP Process

 Simply put, organizations issue RFPs to select the right vendor to meet their specific criteria.
 This includes factors such as:

-- Aim for a fair and unbiased process: RFP advocates claim that data collected in the RFP process ensures objectivity.
+• A fair and unbiased selection process to find best-fit solutions: RFP advocates claim that data collected in the RFP process ensures objectivity.
 Although it does allow you to gather consistent data from prospective suppliers, the process does not come without its fair share of favoritism, bias, and unfair comparisons.
 For example, many organizations will look for top-rated vendors on G2 or Gartner, and automatically assume that the highest rank vendors are the right ones for their organization.
 However, just because vendors have received five star ratings, doesn’t mean that they’re the right fit for your organization.

 When To Issue an RFP